Incrementis/Tutorils-Historical-Encyclopedias-/README.md

 * Image: Reading sequence frames partially used from Beamdog's Enhanced Edition games from the chapter sequences

+* Text: The voiced text are from the Infinity Engine game Baldur's Gate Enhanced Edition.
+This is noted here due to copyright issues and should be treated with respect to the owner of Beamdog.

 ### "History of the Drow"
 * Image: <a href="https://commons.wikimedia.org/wiki/File:Falero_Luis_Ricardo_Lily_Fairy_1888.jpg">Luis Ricardo Falero</a>, Public domain, via Wikimedia Commons